joelouthan/Theologicus/src/samuel-1/samuel-1-04.md

 ### The Execution of God: Our Lives Are In His Hands

->Job 14:5 (CSB) Since a person’s days are determined and the number of his months depends on you, and since you have set limits he cannot pass,
+>Job 14:5 Since a person’s days are determined and the number of his months depends on you, and since you have set limits he cannot pass,

->Psalm 39:4-5 (CSB) “LORD, make me aware of my end
+>Psalm 39:4-5 “LORD, make me aware of my end
 and the number of my days
 so that I will know how short-lived I am.
 In fact, you have made my days just inches long,